ahatherly/ForgeRockTesting/README.md

 This is a step-by-step guide to setting up a minimal ForgeRock OpenAM solution using Docker, and using it to authenticate and authorise access to resources.

-NOTE: These were notes I took while learning about the product and how it could be used to solve the particular problems I wanted to solve - it isn't intended to be comprehensive or accurate.
+NOTE: These were notes I took while learning about the product and how it could be used to solve the particular problems I wanted to solve - it isn't intended to be a comprehensive OpenAM guide.
 For formal documentation, please refer to the online documentation:

 - https://backstage.forgerock.com/docs/am/6/maintenance-guide/
 - https://backstage.forgerock.com/docs/am/6/authorization-guide/